 Following the Battle of Cannae, the Senate sent Scipio to Spain with an army to fight the Carthaginians there.

-This was a diversionary tactic to take the pressure off Rome and it worked, as Hannibal was forced to divert troops and resources from being transported to Italy and used them instead to defend Carthaginian interests in Spain.
+This was a diversionary tactic to take the pressure off Rome and it worked, as Hannibal was forced to divert troops and resources from being transported to Italy and use them instead to defend Carthaginian interests in Spain.

 Scipio quickly proved himself to be a capable commander in his own right.
 He began to imitate some of the tactics that Hannibal had used so successfully against the Romans, and he started to gain a reputation as a great general.